giselle-ferreira/giselle-ferreira/README.md

 - I'm a Web Fullstack Developer in training at [SoulCode Academy](https://soulcodeacademy.org/)

-- I love to learn new things, and am enjoying A LOT all that I'm learning right now! 🤯
+- I love to learn new things, and I'm enjoying A LOT everything that I'm learning now! 🤯

 - I'm currently a System Analysis and Development undergrad student (2nd semester).